 Many Americans are probably saying "what's the deal?"
 For those whose palates are trained on spicy foods this meal may seem very bland.
 But let's face it, we Irish think salt and pepper are spices, so beans on toast suit us perfectly.

-And into the bargain they’re cheap and easy to store.
-A can of beans in the pantry and you’re set.
+And into the bargain they're cheap and easy to store.
+A can of beans in the pantry and you're set.
+I must confess, baked beans are one of my favorite vegetables.
+I eat them with fried fish and chips, fish fingers and chips, or as a side for a chop.

 Furthermore, beans in red sauce are one of the most inexpensive forms of protein available to a busy mom, and preparation is a snap.
 (That "furthermore" is really making me sound like a bean aficionado.)